-Metrics or pseudo-metrics between probability distributions have attracted a long-standing interest in information theory \citep{kullback1959,renyi1961,csiszar,stummer2012}, probability theory and statistics \citep{billingsley1999,Bharath2012,panaretosW}.
-While they serve many purposes in machine learning \citep{cha2002,mackay2003}, they are of crucial importance as loss functions in generative modeling \citep{jordan1998learning} whether it be adversarial \citep{goodfellow2020} or not as well as in variational inference \citep{blei2017variational}.
-Yet designing a measure to compare two probability distributions is considered as a challenging research field.
-This is certainly due to the inherent difficulty to capture in a single measure typical desired properties such as: (i) metric or pseudo metric properties, (ii) invariance by geometric transformation, (iii) convergence and (iv) non-asymptotic bounds on this measure between a sample and its generiting law, and eventually, (v) efficient computation on data sets.
-Among the abundant family of discrepancies between probability distributions, let us briefly cite the $f$-divergences (the Kullback-Leibler (KL) divergence being the most popular), the Integral Probability Metrics (IPM) and Optimal Transport Distances.
-Although the two latter classes have the $1$-Wassertein Distance in their intersection, all these measures rely on different principles.
+Metrics or pseudo-metrics between probability distributions have attracted a long-standing interest in information theory \citep{kullback1959,renyi1961,csiszar,stummer2012}, probability theory and statistics \citep{billingsley1999,sriperumbudurIPM,panaretosW,rachev1991probability}.
+While they serve many purposes in machine learning \citep{cha2002,mackay2003}, they are of crucial importance in automatic evaluation of natural language generation (see e.g. \citealp{kusner2015word,zhang2019bertscore}), especially when leveraging deep contextualized embeddings such as the popular BERT \citep{bert}.
+Yet designing a measure to compare two probability distributions is a challenging research field.
+This is certainly due to the inherent difficulty in capturing in a single measure typical desired properties such as: (i) metric or pseudo metric properties, (ii) invariance under specific geometric transformations, (iii) efficient computation, and (iv) robustness to contamination.